LFDM/deployment_helpers/README.md

 deploy app app/v1 dev
 ```
 will create a link from `app-dev-1` to the `app/v1` folder.
 Remember
-that the tip of `dev` link hierarchy is also referenced by `app-staging`.
+that the tip of the `dev` link hierarchy is also referenced by `app-staging`.

 Let's repeat the process and add a reference to `app/v2`, also in the
 `dev` environment.